Great Chicago Fire: Aftermath

 In the days and weeks following the fire, monetary donations flowed into Chicago from around the country and abroad, along with donations of food, clothing, and other goods.
 These donations came from individuals, corporations, and cities.
-New York City gave $450,000 along with clothing and provisions, St. Louis gave $300,000, and the Common Council of London gave 1,000 guineas, as well as £7,000 from private donations.
+New York City gave $450,000 (equivalent to $ today) along with clothing and provisions, St. Louis gave $300,000 (equivalent to $ today), and the Common Council of London gave 1,000 guineas, as well as £7,000 from private donations.
 In Greenock, Scotland (pop.
 40,000) a town meeting raised £518 on the spot.
 Cincinnati, Cleveland, and Buffalo, all commercial rivals, donated hundreds and thousands of dollars.
 Milwaukee, along with other nearby cities, helped by sending fire-fighting equipment.
 Food, clothing and books were brought by train from all over the continent.
 Mayor Mason placed the Chicago Relief and Aid Society in charge of the city's relief efforts.

 Operating from the First Congregational Church, city officials and aldermen began taking steps to preserve order in Chicago.
+Contemporary accounts reported that draymen, hackmen, and vehicle drivers extorted desperate residents during the fire itself, refusing to carry people's belongings unless paid $50 to $100 in advance; helpless women with children fleeing their burning homes were among those turned away when they could not meet the demanded price.
 Price gouging was a key concern, and in one ordinance, the city set the price of bread at 8¢ for a 12 oz loaf.
 Public buildings were opened as places of refuge, and saloons closed at 9 in the evening for the week following the fire.
 Many people who were left homeless after the incident were never able to get their normal lives back since all their personal papers and belongings burned in the conflagration.
+Tribune reporting also documented deliberate arson during the chaos: one man set fire to the Jesuit Church on the West Side, while a woman was arrested for firing a building on Burnside Street; the man was caught by neighbors, stoned, and beaten to death on the spot.

 After the fire, A. H. Burgess of London proposed an "English Book Donation", to spur a free library in Chicago, in their sympathy with Chicago over the damages suffered.
 Libraries in Chicago had been private with membership fees.
 In April 1872, the City Council passed the ordinance to establish the free Chicago Public Library, starting with the donation from the United Kingdom of more than 8,000 volumes.